SlangLabs/SlangAssistantPlaygroundApps/README.md

 # SlangAssistantPlaygroundApps
-This repository coontains Slang assistant Playground apps to try and visualise how app could interact with various Slang Assistants.
+This repository contains the source for the playground apps for the various Slang Assistants created using Slang CONVA.
+These apps help visualise how apps from various domains could interact with the corresponding Slang Assistants.